WailGree/tech-interview-workbook-cdne/docs/module_oop.md

 ### Database

 #### How can you connect your application to a database server?
 What are the possible ways?
+You can use JDBC whichs is a standard to connect to a database and execute querry or JPA which is a more advanced way to connect to database and use ORM.
 #### What do you know about database normalization?
+Normalization is the process of organizing data in a database.